Deploy Keycloak Using Podman on Oracle Linux

 credentials

 Important Note: An insecure password is used for illustrative purposes only.
-Production deployment would define secure password requirements as part of Keycloak administration.
+Production deployment should define secure password requirements as part of Keycloak administration.

 set-password

-7. Click on the Save button, a confirmation dialogue box is dsplayed.
-Click on the Save Password button.
+7. Click the Save button, which displays a Set password? confirmation dialogue box.

 save-password